alshedivat/al-folio/_posts/2023-02-01-linear-algebra-fundementals.md

 -  financial-market interpretation (identifying stocks that covary),
 -  etc.

 Eigendecomposition is defined only for square matrices.
 Non-square matrices can be decomposed using SVD.
-Every sqaure matrix ($$ M \times M \mathbb{A} $$) has M eigenvalue-eigenvector pairs.
+Every sqaure matrix (MxM $$ \mathbb{A} $$) has M eigenvalue-eigenvector pairs.
 The goal of eigendecomposition is to reveal these vector-scalar pairs. <br>

 #### Inpterpretation of Eigenvalues and Eigenvectors
 - Geometry